 Decem ber 31,

 2018 2017

-(in US 5\$'000 )
+(in US \$'000)

-ents 25,051 43,527
+and cash equivalents 25,051 43,527

 The cash and cash equivalents denominated in RMB were deposited with banks in the PRC.
 The conversion of these RMB denominated balances into foreign currencies is subject to the rules and regulations of foreign exchange control promulgated by the PRC government.